Gama Toys: Brand Inter-breeding

 Gamas have appeared in other countries as dies have been sold.
 For example, a battery operated Gama 1:12 scale plastic Opel GT later appeared marketed by the Greek firm 'Ellas' by the Gavrielides Bros.
 The MIR Toy factory in Mir, Bulgaria (later to become Mikro'67; see website below), reproduced about 20 different Gama vehicles through the 1990s, in several colors.
 Sometimes they were packaged with "Made in Germany" still marked on their bases – but after a time the country designation was gradually removed.
 The diecast Micro'67 Opel GT, in 1:41 scale, for example, does not say the manufacturer on the base, but does say 'Made in Bulgaria' on the box.

 Also, Force points out that, especially after Gama purchased Schuco in the mid-1980s, company model offerings were not brand unique.
 The firm often, with lack of discretion, marketed other manufacturers' toys.
 Schuco models were dumped, without much change, directly into Gama boxes and Conrad Models, Norev, and Nacoral dies would appear as Gamas, virtually unchanged.
 Some of the Micro'67 models made in Bulgaria also appeared in Gama boxes back in Germany.

+Japanese toy manufacturer Bandai before made Gundam plastic models (GunPla) in 1980s licensed and marketed German Gama Toys products in Japan from 1962 to 1986.

 Unlike other brands like Polistil, Corgi, or Dinky, the cross-country appearances of Gama models makes collecting them a challenge and it is often best to consider the foreign made (outside of Germany) makes as model companies in their own right.